-We all know that dogs are a man’s best friend.
-Well now dogs can be a skier’s best friend.
-And they might even save your life.
+We all know that dogs are man’s best friend.
+Well, now dogs can be a skier’s best friend, and they might even save your life.

 - Good prey drive, which is their desire and drive to locate a victim.